Anwesh10o9x/OSCP-Scripts/README.md

-Some powershell scripts that are required for OSCP coursework
+Some powershell scripts for OSCP coursework